 Calculation of the refund liabilities in the form of discounts, rebates, etc. Description of Key Audit Matter Auditor's Response As described in "Note 3: Material Accounting Policies (15) Revenue", revenue is measured at the amount of consideration to which the Group expects to be entitled in exchange for transferring promised goods to a customer, considering discounts, rebates and returns, etc., and the consideration that the Group expects to refund to customers is recorded as refund liabilities.
-Refund liabilities in the form of discounts, rebates, etc. are determined using the most likely The audit procedures we performed for calculation of the refund liabilities at the end of the current fiscal year include the following, among others: • We selected samples of the promotional expense schedules used in the calculations for the amounts of the refund liabilities recorded and matched it to the contracts, settlement agreements, and other supporting documentation.
+Refund liabilities in the form of discounts, rebates, etc. are determined using the most likely outcome method based on the terms of the relevant contracts, past performance, and other factors.
+The Group recorded refund liabilities of ¥6,843 million at the end of the current consolidated fiscal year, as described in "Note 14: Trade and Other Payables".
+Refund liabilities are incurred mainly in the consumer products business, where the business environment is changing dramatically and sales competition is intensifying, there is a large number of contracts, and the terms of the contracts vary widely.
+Therefore, given the complicated nature of the calculation process for the refund liabilities, the calculation at the end of the current fiscal year is especially significant in the audit of the consolidated financial statements, and we have determined it to be a key audit matter.
+The audit procedures we performed for calculation of the refund liabilities at the end of the current fiscal year include the following, among others: • We selected samples of the promotional expense schedules used in the calculations for the amounts of the refund liabilities recorded and matched it to the contracts, settlement agreements, and other supporting documentation. • We performed an analysis of the year-to- year changes in the refund liabilities and the percentage of sales deductions to determine whether there have been any significant changes in the calculation method. • We compared the balance of refund liabilities at the end of the previous fiscal year to the actual payments, evaluated internal controls and examined the impact on the calculation method of the refund liabilities at the end of the current fiscal year. • We reviewed the recorded amounts by comparing the balance of refund liabilities at the end of the current fiscal year to the actual payments and the amount of accrued expenses subsequent to the end of the current fiscal year.